pelotech/nidhogg/docs/README.md

       "name": "kiam",
       "namespace": "kube-system"
     }
-  ]
+  ],
+  "taintNamePrefix": "nidhogg.uswitch.com",
+  "taintRemovalDelayInSeconds": 10
 }
 ```
-This example will select any nodes in AWS ASGs named "standard" or "special" that have the label
-`node-role.kubernetes.io/node` present, and no nodes with label `node-role.kubernetes.io/master`.
-If the matching nodes
+This example will select any nodes in AWS ASGs named "standard" or "special" that have the label `node-role.kubernetes.io/node` present, and no nodes with label `node-role.kubernetes.io/master`

-do not have a running and ready pod from the `kiam` daemonset in the `kube-system` namespace.
-It will add a taint of
-`nidhogg.uswitch.com/kube-system.kiam:NoSchedule` until there is a ready kiam pod on the node.
+If the matching nodes do not have a running and ready pod from the `kiam` daemonset in the `kube-system` namespace, it will add a taint of `nidhogg.uswitch.com/kube-system.kiam:NoSchedule` until there is a ready kiam pod on the node.

+Whenever the pod becomes ready, a delay of 10s will be applied before removing the taint.

 If you want pods to be able to run on the nidhogg tainted nodes you can add a toleration: